Simonadp0/Grocery/README.md

 ## Struct Definitions

-- **ElementItem**: Represents a single element with a unique identifier, name, and priority.
+- **ElementItem**: Represents a single element with a unique identifier, name, priority, and category.

 ## ContentView